-Caution: If you need to recover or replace a PM in a ztC Edge system, use the instructions in ztC Edge 100i Systems: Node Replacement (R002Z).
+Caution: If you need to recover or replace a PM in a ztC Edge system, use the instructions in ztC Edge 100i Systems: Replacing a Node (R002Z) or ztC Edge 110i Systems: Replacing a Node (R006Z).
 (If needed, see Replacing Physical Machines (Automated) for additional details.)
 Avoid using the manual procedure described in this topic unless specifically instructed by your authorized Stratus service representative.